biplavpoudel/MongoDB-Atlas-Administration/README.md

     ```
     atlas deployments setup Dev --initdb my-films-app/initdb-dev
     ```
-    **Note:** In my case, there was a bug that led to inability to parse my local timezone UTC+05:45 so I had to run:
+    **NOTE:** In my case, there was a bug that led to inability to parse my local timezone UTC+05:45 so I had to run:
     ```
     TZ=UTC atlas deployments setup Dev --initdb my-films-app/initdb-dev
     ```